-Strong document outlines in the HTML give users the ability to easily navigate through page content without having to visually see each section.
-If designs don’t account for headings on sections (like having a header for the navigation bar as an example…) then this is where the CSS class “screen-reader-text” comes into play.
+Strong document outlines in the HTML give users the ability to easily navigate through page content without visually seeing each section.
+If designs don’t account for headings on sections (like a header for the navigation bar for example) then this is where the CSS class “screen-reader-text” comes into play.
 Chrome has an excellent Document Outliner Extension that helps break down sites into outlines.

 Alt Text on Images Audit

-Imagery takes up major bandwidth and real estate on websites typically.
+Imagery takes up major bandwidth and real estate on most websites.
 They are part of the story and user experience that we don’t want to take away from someone with visual or cognitive impairments.
-Describing imagery is very important when it comes to being accessible and ADA compliant.
-All images in HTML have an alt attribute and this alt text should describe the image.
-If it’s a picture of a dog, sitting in a red truck, parked outside a green pasture with corn… Then the alt text of the image should describe it so that someone not actually looking at the image can imagine the message the image provides to the content.
-Missing or empty alt text images, or alt text that does not properly describe the image, are all major flaws to many websites on the web and always something to consider.
+Describing imagery is very important when it comes to website accessibility services and ADA compliance.
+All images in HTML should have an alt attribute and this alt text should describe the image.
+If it’s a picture of a dog, sitting in a red truck, parked outside a green pasture with corn… Then the alt text of the image should describe it so that someone can imagine the message the image provides to the content.
+Missing or empty alt text images, or alt text that does not properly describe the image, are major flaws to many websites on the web and always something to consider.

 There are many tools that allow designers and developers to audit websites for alt text.
-Chrome of course, has an easy-to-use extension called Image Alt Text Viewer which essentially enables you to turn on image alt text while viewing pages as to see if it’s missing, empty, or non descriptive.
+Chrome of course, has an easy-to-use extension called Image Alt Text Viewer.
+It essentially enables you to turn on image alt text while viewing pages as to see if it’s missing, empty, or non-descriptive.

 Videos and Captions

-Whether it’s a YouTube or Vimeo video, or whether it’s an MP4 or WebM formatted video file that is explicitly hosted on a website, all videos should have the ability for users to read or listen to captions.
+Whether it’s a YouTube or Vimeo video, or an MP4 or WebM formatted video file explicitly hosted on a website, all videos should enable users to read or listen to captions.
 Captions describe the scenes of the video, providing written context to the video content.
-For users that have any kind of disability but especially auditory, cognitive, and visual impairments… Captions on videos are key.
+For users with any kind of disability but especially auditory, cognitive, and visual impairments, captions on videos are key.

 Tabbable Content & Keyboard Navigation Audit